01 of 06

 Disneyland Like a VIP

-On the VIP tours you'll take at the Disneyland Resort, you may notice those forbidding "Cast Members Only" signs, but you'll walk right past them chuckling to yourself, feeling like the kid who climbed over the fence to see the baseball game.
+When you visit the Disneyland Resort on your own, you may notice those forbidding "Cast Members Only" signs that keep you from seeing what goes on behind the scenes.
+With Adventures by Disney, you'll walk right past them chuckling to yourself, feeling like the kid who climbed over the fence to see the baseball game.

 You may get a chance to stand on Main Street USA before any other visitors get in (including those who are participating in Magic Mornings).
 You may even hear the announcement that all vehicles need to leave the park for an on-time opening.